Kitura/HeliumLogger/README.md

 ## Features

-- Different logging levels such as Warning, Verbose, and Error
+- Logs output to stdout by default.
+You can change the output stream, see example usage for [`HeliumStreamLogger.use(_:outputStream:)`](http://ibm-swift.github.io/HeliumLogger/Classes/HeliumStreamLogger.html#use).
-- Color output to terminal
+- Different logging levels such as Warning, Verbose, and Error Enable/disable color output to terminal

 ## Usage